tamunoWoks/Statistics/probability.md

 | **Purpose**     | To model uncertainty before data is observed | To analyze and interpret observed data                 |
 | **Example Use** | What's the chance of rain tomorrow?          | Based on past weather, how often does it rain in June? |
 | **Approach**    | **Theoretical** (predictive)                 | **Empirical** (data-driven)                            |

+#### Relationship Summary:
+- **Probability is forward-looking:** it helps you predict outcomes before an experiment.
+- **Statistics is backward-looking:** it helps you learn from or analyze outcomes after they happen.
+- **They work hand in hand:** probability builds the foundation for many statistical methods (like hypothesis testing, confidence intervals, Bayesian inference).